How to say “boring” in Japanese

 Below are the definition and meanings of “tsumaranakatta”.

-- tsumaranakatta – つまらなかった : the ta form of “tsumaranai”, meaning ‘was boring’, ‘was bored’, or such in Japanese.
+- tsumaranakatta – つまらなかった : the ta form of “tsumaranai”, which means ‘was boring’, ‘was bored’, or such in Japanese.

 Grammatically, “tsumaranakatta” consists of the following two parts: